Jesus Ramos

-Jesus Alejandro Ramos Jr. (born March 7, 2001) is an American professional boxer in the light middleweight division.
+Jesus Alejandro Ramos Jr. (born March 7, 2001) is a Mexican-American professional boxer, who has held the interim WBC middleweight title since December 2025.

 Professional career

 Ramos turned pro in 2018 and compiled a record of 20-0 before losing a controversial decision to Erickson Lubin in an eliminator for the WBA light middleweight title.

 Ramos was scheduled to face Johan Gonzalez at T-Mobile Arena in Las Vegas on May 4, 2024.
 Ramos won the fight by TKO in the ninth round.

 Ramos was scheduled to face Jeison Rosario in a 10-round super welterweight bout at T-Mobile Arena in Las Vegas on February 1, 2025.
 Ramos won the fight by TKO in the eighth round.

 Ramos was scheduled to face Kevin Salgado in a 10-round super welterweight bout at Michelob Ultra Arena in Las Vegas on March 22, 2025.
 On March 10, 2025 it was announced that Salgado was replaced by Guido Emmanuel Schramm.
 Ramos defeated Schramm by TKO in the seventh round.

-Ramos is scheduled to face Shane Mosley Jr. for the interim WBC middleweight title in Las Vegas, NV, on October 25, 2025.